SoftwareAG/c8y-docs/content/streaming-analytics/analytics-builder-bundle/getting-started.md

 #### Step 9: Go to the Device management and view the measurements

 To view the measurements that are sent from your active model, you have to switch to the Device management application.
-See [Device management](/device-management-application/) for detailed information.
+See [Device management application](/device-management-application/) for detailed information.

 1. Go to the Device management application.